build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 ## Database Support for Logical Synchronous Replication

 We can see below which database engines support SYNC and SEMISYNC replication so therefore potentially an RPO 0 depending on the replication type.
-Note if using Oracle RDS Custom we could setup a similar setup to emulate SEMI-SYNC if needed.
+Note if using Oracle RDS Custom we could create a similar setup to emulate SEMI-SYNC if needed.

 | Database Engine              | Storage Sub System | Multi AZ SAN Physical Replication Support (SYNC) | Multi AZ DB Replica Logical Replication Support (SYNC) | Multi AZ DB Replica Logical Replication Support (SEMI-SYNC)  |
 |------------------------------|--------------------|--------------------------------------------------|--------------------------------------------------------|--------------------------------------------------------------|